 Susanna Grita is a Research Fellow at Politecnico di Torino.
 She has a Master degree in Geology, obtained at Roma Tre University in Rome.
 She is a GIS and remote sensing analyst currently exploring the spatial relation between virtual water production and global population distribution.

 Marta Tuninetti is a researcher in the field of water resources and food security.
-She holds her PhD from Politecnico di Torino.
+She holds her PhD from Politecnico di Torino (2018).
 At present, she is a post-doc researcher at Politecnico di Torino.
 She was a Visiting Research Scholar at the University of Virginia and at the University College London.
 Her research project focuses on the study of the linkage between food production and water resources through the virtual water perspective.
 Currently, she is working on the future dynamics of the agricultural international trade with focus on national water scarcity and productivity potentials.